Jersey’s Better Life Index

 DimensionNational well-being indicatorsRegional well-being indicators

-Income – Household net adjusted disposable income
+Income– Household adjusted disposable income

 Household net financial wealth